fbpx

 Setting the scripts

 After copying the scripts (including the python module mongo_db_cluster_locker.py), I needed the SSH Python library “paramiko.”
-It is recommended to use it locally and to try to avoid actually installing anything on the CPM Server, since at some stage, for an upgrade or some other reason, it will be required to terminate the instance and launch a new one.
-All the scripts and code that are stored in “/cpmdata/scripts” reside on the CPM data volume, and will remain there even if the instance is terminated.
+It is recommended to use it locally and to try to avoid actually installing anything on the N2WS Server, since at some stage, for an upgrade or some other reason, it will be required to terminate the instance and launch a new one.
+All the scripts and code that are stored in “/cpmdata/scripts” reside on the N2WS data volume, and will remain there even if the instance is terminated.
 So, for “paramiko” I copied the library locally to my scripts folder.
 I did the following:

 > cd /tmp > wget https://github.com/paramiko/paramiko/archive/master.zip (If the link changes go to the “paramiko” site [[link]] and find the new one)